muchweb/keypad/README.md

 12-key keyboard layout emulation, similar to one that is used in mobile phones.

-Nokia mappings were manually typed to match (both are confirmed to use the same mapping):
+Nokia mappings compatible with these models:

  - Nokia 5220
  - Nokia X3-02

-Sony Ericsson mapping was typed in from this model:
+Sony Ericsson mappings are compatible with these models:

  - Sony Ericsson C902